tailhook/vagga/docs/config.rst

 ``description``
     Description that is printed in when vagga is runned without arguments

+``banner``
+    The message that is printed before running process(es).
+Useful for documenting command behavior.

+``banner-delay``
+    The seconds to sleep before printing banner.
+For example if commands run a web service, banner may provide a URL for accessing the service.
+The delay is used so that banner is printed after service startup messages not before.
+Note that currently vagga sleeps this amount of seconds even if service is failed immediately.

+``epilog``
+    The message printed after command is run.
+It's printed only if command returned zero exit status.
+Useful to print further instructions, e.g. to display names of build artifacts produced by command.

 ``pid1mode``
     This denotes what is run as pid 1 in container.
 It may be ``wait``,